ogiharadevelopment/GhostInTheChrome/README.md

 # Ghost In The Chrome

+**Chrome extension for history and bookmark management with transparent ghost UI**

 A Chrome extension that displays scroll history and bookmarks with a transparent GUI

 ## Overview